-This policy and procedure applies to all pupils in the school, including those in the Early Years.
+This policy applies to all pupils in the school, including those in the early years.

-This policy and procedure applies to all teaching, non-teaching, residential, pastoral, support, peripatetic, contract staff and ancillary staff, volunteers, non-school based Cognita staff and any other adults working at the school.
+This policy applies to all teaching, non-teaching, residential, pastoral, support, peripatetic, contract staff and ancillary staff, agency/supply staff, volunteers, non-school based Cognita staff and any other adults working at the school.
 All references in this document to "staff" or "members of staff" should be interpreted as relating to the aforementioned, unless otherwise stated.

-This also applies to adults in the Early Years phase of the school.
+This also applies to adults in the early years phase of the school.
 Throughout the document, the term DSL is used for the Designated Safeguarding Lead.
+For staff in the early years, they should report directly to the Early Years Designated Safeguarding Lead (EYDSL).

 This Safeguarding Policy and the Code of Conduct apply to all pupils and adults in the school, including when being educated off-site and undertaking an educational visit.
 They also apply to students who are on an exchange and being hosted by the school.